Shen-Lab/GraphCL/README.md

-# When Does Self-Supervision Help Graph Convolutional Networks?
+# Pre-Training Graph Neural Networks: A Contrastive Learning Framework with Augmentations

 PyTorch implementation for [Pre-Training Graph Neural Networks: A Contrastive Learning Framework with Augmentations]() [[supplement]]() [[slides]]()